-PED100 Foundations of Personal Fitness
+PED100 Foundations of Personal Health and Fitness

 In this course students will explore lifetime personal fitness with an emphasis on the health-related components of physical fitness.
 The knowledge and skills taught in this course include the process of becoming fit as well as achieving some degree of fitness.
-The concept of wellness, or striving to reach optimal levels of health, is the cornerstone of this course .
-Students will design a personal fitness program.
+The concept of wellness, or striving to reach optimal levels of health, is the cornerstone of this course.
+Students will also explore how personal fitness impacts one's mental health.
 Prerequisite(s): None